Minimum Financial Requirements for licensees

 3. Improved data quality and availability for the QBCC

-- The QBCC now has the ability to obtain independent verification of an MFR Report and to recover costs.
+- The QBCC can now obtain independent verification of an MFR Report and to recover costs.

 - Any ‘material changes’ made by an accountant to an MFR report need to be clearly identified and supported by updated financial information.

-These new laws benefit industry and the broader community by:
+These laws benefit industry and the broader community by:

 - providing greater transparency